primenetwerx/PrimeNetwerxLinux/README.md

 ### PrimeNetwerx Linux

-**Lightweight, Fast & functional, Immutable Linux System.**
+**Lightweight, Ligtning Fast, Portable & Immutable - Linux Operating System**

-Based on Porteus v5.01.
+Based on Latest Porteus v5
 As few changes as possible to the base system.
 Changes are done through scripts & modules.